gheorghitamutu/EBS2023/FinalProject/ReadMe.md

 - avg_temperature: This field is a double that represents the average temperature recorded by the weather station over a period of time, such as a day or a month.
 - avg_rain: This field is a double that represents the average amount of rainfall recorded by the weather station over a period of time, such as a day or a month.
 - avg_wind: This field is a double that represents the average wind speed recorded by the weather station over a period of time, such as a day or a month.
+- publications_count: This field contains the number of simple publications this complex publication was generated based upon.
+- timestamp: This field contains the timestamp this complex generation was created.

 ## Simple Subscription